paulmillr/scure-btc-signer/README.md

 ### Encode/decode

-**_NOTE_**: we support both PSBTv0 and draft PSBTv2 (there is no PSBTv1).
-If PSBTv2 transaction encoded into PSBTv1, all PSBTv2 fields will be stripped.
+We support both PSBTv0 and draft PSBTv2 (there is no PSBTv1).
+If PSBTv2 transaction is encoded into PSBTv1, all PSBTv2 fields will be stripped.

-**_NOTE_**: we strip 'unknown' keys inside PSBT, they needed for new version/features support, however any unsupported feature/new version can significantly break assumptions about code.
+We strip 'unknown' keys inside PSBT, they needed for new version/features support, however any unsupported feature/new version can significantly break assumptions about code.
-If you have use-case where they needed, please open issue.
+If you have use-case where they are needed, create a github issue.

-For PSBTv2: tx_modifiable, taproot+bip32 is not supported yet.
+PSBTv2 features tx_modifiable and taproot+bip32 are not supported yet.

 ```ts
 // Decode